 We make substantial capital expenditures to increase the size of our fleet.
-Please read "Item 5 - Operating and Financial Review and Prospects," for additional information about these acquisitions.
-We currently have 20 LNG carrier newbuildings scheduled for delivery between 2016 and 2020, and six LPG carrier newbuildings scheduled for delivery between 2016 and 2018.
-We may also be obligated to purchase two of our leased Suezmax tankers, the Teide Spirit and Toledo Spirit, upon the charterer's option, which may occur at various times from 2016 through to 2018 and which have an aggregate purchase price of approximately \$65.9 million at December 31, 2015.
+Please read "Item 5 - Operating and Financial Review and Prospects," for additional information about our newbuilding acquisitions.
+As at December 31, 2016, we have 19 LNG carrier newbuildings scheduled for delivery between 2017 and 2020, and four LPG carrier newbuildings scheduled for delivery between 2017 and 2018.
+We may also be obligated to purchase two of our leased Suezmax tankers, the Teide Spirit and Toledo Spirit, upon the charterer's option, which may occur in 2018 and have an aggregate purchase price of approximately \$58.2 million at December 31, 2016.